Linda Tesar

 Linda L. Tesar (born c.
-1961) is a professor of economics and director of graduate studies at the University of Michigan College of Literature, Science, and the Arts (LSA), the liberal arts and sciences school of the University of Michigan in Ann Arbor.
+1961) is a professor of economics at the University of Michigan College of Literature, Science, and the Arts (LSA), the liberal arts and sciences school of the University of Michigan in Ann Arbor.
 She is also a research associate at the National Bureau of Economic Research and the Editor-in-Chief of the IMF Economic Review.
 She has been a visitor in the Research Departments of the International Monetary Fund, the Federal Reserve Board of Governors and the Federal Reserve Bank of Minneapolis.
 In the past, she has also served on the academic advisory council to the Federal Reserve Bank of Chicago.
 From 2014 to 2015, Tesar served as Senior Economist on the Council of Economic Advisers.

 Her field of specialization is in international finance, international trade and macroeconomics, with significant research in the international transmission of business cycles and fiscal policy, the benefits of global risk-sharing, capital flows to emerging markets, the impact of exchange rate exposure, international tax competition and the challenges facing the euro area.
 Her research has been published in the American Economic Review, the Journal of International Economics, the Review of Financial Studies and the Journal of Monetary Economics.

 Tesar is actively engaged in efforts to improve the climate for women and underrepresented minorities in the economics discipline.
 She is a long-time member of the American Economic Association's Committee and has mentored junior faculty at various universities.
-She has also served on the board of the University of Michigan’s Advance program, with the objective of improving institutional climate and supporting good practice in faculty recruitment, retention, and leadership.
+She has also served on the board of the University of Michigan's Advance program, with the objective of improving institutional climate and supporting good practice in faculty recruitment, retention, and leadership.
 She participates in the national Women in Macroeconomics initiative and is a regularly invited speaker on gender issues in economics.

 Education and work

-Tesar earned her B.A. of International Relations and B.S. of Economics in 1984 from the University of Minnesota, both of which she graduated with honours.
+Tesar earned her B.A. of International Relations and B.S. of economics in 1984 from the University of Minnesota, both of which she graduated with honours.
 After completing her undergraduate education, she worked as a research assistant for one year at the Brookings Institution.
-She continued her education at the University of Rochester, where she received her M.A and Ph.D. in Economics in 1988 and 1990 respectively.
-She joined the faculty at the University of California, Santa Barbara for 7 years before she became a professor in the Department of Economics at the University of Michigan in 1997, where she served as Department Chair from 2007 to 2011.
+She continued her education at the University of Rochester, where she received her M.A and Ph.D. in economics in 1988 and 1990 respectively.
+She joined the faculty at the University of California, Santa Barbara for 7 years before she became a professor in the Department of Economics at the University of Michigan in 1997, where she served as department chair from 2007 to 2011.
 She is currently director of the doctoral program at Michigan, as well as the head of admissions.